thejerf/suture/README.md

 suture uses semantic versioning.

-1. 2.0.0 (release in progress, not yet tagged)
+1. 2.0.0
-  * A change to the signature of the logging methods:
+  * Major version due to change to the signature of the logging methods:

     A race condition could occur when the Supervisor rendered the service name via fmt.Sprintf("%#v"), because fmt examines the entire object regardless of locks through reflection.
 2.0.0 changes the supervisors to snapshot the Service's name once, when it is added, and to pass it to the logging methods.
-This signature change prompts the 2.0 semantic API.
+  * Removal of use of sync/atomic due to possible brokenness in the Debian architecture.
 1. 1.1.2
   * TravisCI showed that the fix for 1.1.1 induced a deadlock in Go 1.4 and before.